Plan for Safe Return

 The District will increase the frequency of cleaning and disinfecting buildings using EPA-approved detergents and disinfectants.
 Cleaning staff will be trained on the use of various cleaning agents, the use of PPE, and other relevant safety protocols.

 The District will comply with privacy laws and the recommended protocols for quarantine and isolation of either the Two Rivers Public Health Department or the Nebraska Department of Health and Human Services.
+The District shall follow the NSAA guidance concerning school activities.
 An internal tracking document has been created to record the dates, medical orders, and isolation requirements for students and staff across the District, accessible only to authorized District personnel and the Two Rivers Public Health Department.
 The District will use its website to publish the most current recommendations concerning quarantine and isolation as well as utilize its communications system (email, text, voice) and translation services to inform households.

 Students and staff who show symptoms of COVID will be encouraged to stay home.
 Those symptoms will be communicated to students, their families, and staff in multiple translations using the District’s website, social media platforms, and communications system.
 Available substitute teachers will be identified and principals will assist in developing staffing plans to cover the classrooms of quarantined or isolated staff members.